BrittanyThirty/b.b/README.md

 # Address Book

-#### A program that allows users to input their contact information.
+#### A program that outputs a specific message based on users input as outlined in specifications section below.

 #### By **Brittany Thirtyacre**